Sudjiran Resosudarmo: Education

 Sudjiran Resosudarmo was born on 13 February 1920 (though formally recorded as born on 22 August 1922) in a small village in Boyolali District, Central Java, called Cepoko Sawit.
 As some grew up in a small village, Sudjiran's educational opportunities were limited, by the Dutch colonial government, to 3 years of elementary education (Tweede Inlandsche School or Sekolah Ongko Loro).
 Determined, however, he continued on to a teacher training school for "natives" (Hollandsche Indische Kweekschool or Sekolah Guru Bantu); embarking upon an academic road which led to an undergraduate degree in Jakarta and on to the East-West Center (EWC) and graduate degree programs in the United States of America.

 He received his Sarjana degree in Geography Education in 1965 from Universitas Indonesia, his M.A. in geography from the University of Hawaii in 1970; followed by a Ph.D. in 1977.
 The title of his dissertation is Climatic Water Balance and Agricultural Production in the Northern Plain of West Java.

 Sudjiran Cup

 Throughout his life, Sudjiran has been active in sport.
 While young, he was a 100-meter sprinter winning third place in the national competition in 1942.
 During his older days till he died on 15 February 1985, he regularly played tennis.
 Due to his enthusiasm in tennis and his contributions in developing IKIP Jakarta, an annual tennis competition among IKIPs throughout Indonesia from 1985 till 1996 was called the Sudjiran Cup.
 Since 2003, this tradition of sport competitions among teacher training universities has been replaced by the biannual LPTK Cup.
+There are plans to implement the Sudjiran Cup again in the near future.